sximenez/temperatureConverter/README.md

 The **idea** was to imitate a smartphone app converting temperature from Celsius to/from Fahrenheit.

-The **html** is divided in three main wrappers with an input and action buttons on top, and the output in the middle.
+The **HTML** is divided in three main wrappers with an input and action buttons on top, and the output in the middle.

 The **CSS** is based on the Tailwind framework.